foramsojitra/prep/README.md

 A : We can create nested functions in JavaScript.
 Inner function can access variables and parameters of an outer function (however, cannot access arguments object of outer function).
 A JavaScript closure is when an inner function has access to its outer enclosing function's variables and properties. like bwlow example.

+A closure is the combination of a function and the lexical environment within which that function was declared. i.e, It is an inner function that has access to the outer or enclosing function’s variables.
+The closure has three scope chains

+* Own scope where variables defined between its curly brackets
+* Outer function’s variables
+* Global variables

 Closures help in maintaining the state between function calls without using a global variable.